International

 Foreign Direct Investment

 The country is an attractive destination for international investors due to several factors: a domestic market of over 210 million inhabitants, availability of easily exploitable raw materials, a diversified economy that is less vulnerable to international crises, and a strategic geographic position that allows easy access to other South American countries.
-However, investment in Brazil remains risky because of some negative factors including cumbersome and complex taxation, bureaucratic delays and heavy and rigid labour legislation.
-As part of the country’s ongoing effort to strengthen its business environment, Brazil introduced electronic certificates of origin which reduced the time required for import documentary compliance, facilitating and simplifying the whole process.
-The country also made several infrastructure concessions which have helped foster investment.
-The current president has plans for further improving the business environment in the country, implementing reforms such as decreasing the number of days needed to create a company in Brazil from 79.5 days down to the regional average of 30 days.
-Easing of regulation in some sectors and potential amendments to the tax system should help as well.
-To date, Brazil does not have a national security-based foreign investment screening process.
-The country ranks 49th among the 132 economies on the Global Innovation Index 2023 and 127th out of 184 on the 2023 Index of Economic Freedom.
+However, investment in Brazil remains risky because of negative factors such as cumbersome and complex taxation, bureaucratic delays, poor infrastructure, and heavy and rigid labour legislation.
+The Brazilian government actively promotes FDI, focusing on sectors such as automobiles, renewable energy, life sciences, oil and gas, mining, and transportation infrastructure to drive innovation and boost economic growth.
+Investment incentives include tax breaks and low-cost financing, with most sectors offering equal treatment to domestic and foreign investors.
+However, foreign investment faces restrictions in sectors such as healthcare, mass media, telecommunications, aerospace, rural property, maritime operations, and insurance.
+Despite these limitations, foreign investors generally receive the same legal treatment as local investors in most economic sectors.
+The country ranks 50th among the 133 economies on the Global Innovation Index 2024 and 127th out of 184 on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022